-Group members should be supported to deliver the group's purposes, to develop the skills, knowledge and confidence necessary to contribute to the group meaningfully and in working towards their own development goals.
-Group facilitation and support for group members must be person-centred and trauma-informed.
-Please refer to our "Trauma Informed Practice in Co-Production" and "Trauma-Informed Guide to Social Research" resources for more information
+Members should be supported to deliver the group's purpose, developing the skills, knowledge and confidence necessary to contribute to the group meaningfully and in working towards their own development goals.
+Group facilitation and support for members must be person-centred and trauma-informed.
+Please refer to our "Trauma Informed Practice in Co-Production" and "Trauma-Informed Guide to Social Research" resources for more information.

-If after you have considered all these things a service user group still seems the best option- go for it!
+Once you have considered all factors, if a service user group is the best option you should go for it!

 We can offer guidance based on our experiences with our Action Groups.

+SETTING UP A GROUP:

-SETTING UP: RECRUITMENT
+RECRUITMENT

-Groups theories tell us that we must keep two main factors in mind when working with groups:
+Groups Theories tell us that we must keep two main factors in mind when working with groups:

-- 1. Achieving the group's purpose and - 2.
-Maintaining relationships.
+- 1. Achieving the group's purpose - 2.
+Maintaining relationships

-The recruitment process is a chance to explore whether there will be a good fit between the purpose of the group and an individual recruit's skills, abilities, needs and wants.
+The recruitment process is a chance to explore whether there will be a good fit between the purpose of the group and an individual skills, abilities, needs and wants.